Answers to Your Questions

 The search for a permanent Head of School will begin in the early spring, with the search committee conducting phone or Skype interviews, followed by on-campus interviews for the finalists.
 The Board hopes to be able to announce the appointment of the permanent Head of School in September of 2019, with the new Head to start July 1, 2020.

-Head of School Search Timeline (to date)
+Head of School Search Timeline (Fall-Winter 2018)

 - HMS Board created a HOS Search Task Force (Mark Sedgley, Chris Rogers, Dana Meyer) following the announcement of Jay Underwood’s departure end of the 2018-19 school year